 Collins’ recording credits include film and television, along with recording session work on many CD’s.
 He was the mandolinist for the Disney film soundtrack “Tom and Huck”.
-Collins is also a producer who is in demand mainly in acoustic music and jazz, with commercially released recordings by Over the Edge, The Lost Ramblers, banjoist Terry McGill, singer/songwriter Tom Nieman and his own “Blue Soul” and “Barbella Mandolin Duets” CD’s.
+Collins is also a producer who is in demand mainly in acoustic type music and jazz, with commercially released recordings by Over the Edge, The Lost Ramblers, banjoist Terry McGill, singer/songwriter Tom Nieman, jazz/funk group Xochitl and his own “Blue Soul” and “Barbella Mandolin Duets” CD’s and many demos.

-Todd has been teaching private lessons on mandolin, guitar and clawhammer banjo for over twenty years developing a comprehensive approach.
-Depending on the student, lessons can include fretboard study, solo construction, improvisational concepts, harmony, sight reading, solo analysis and developing repertoire.
+Todd has been teaching private lessons on mandolin, guitar and clawhammer banjo for over thirty years developing a comprehensive approach.
+Depending on the student, lessons can include fretboard study, solo construction, improvisational concepts, harmony, sight-reading, solo analysis and developing repertoire.

-Todd is associate professor and the coordinator of the Music Recording Program at County College of Morris (CCM) located in Randolph, New Jersey.
-At CCM he has assembled and conducted numerous workshops, seminars, and concerts that included the annual event in April for several years, “Day of Bluegrass”.
-A popular music history class he has developed and teaches is American Roots Music which covers various traditional styles including folk, blues, gospel, country and jazz.
+Todd is an associate professor at County College of Morris (CCM) located in Randolph, New Jersey where he established, develops, and coordinates the Music Recording Program.
+At CCM he has assembled and conducted numerous workshops, seminars, talks, and concerts that included the annual event in April for several years, “Day of Bluegrass”.
+He teaches the popular American Roots Music class and has taken students on many trips to New Orleans and walking tours of Greenwich Village in New York City.
+In the fall of 2015, Todd was added to the adjunct faculty at Lafayette College in Easton, PA, to teach lessons on mandolin and banjo.
 He also gives workshops for guitar and mandolin in the States and abroad.
 Todd was the mandolin instructor for the “Bluegrass Masters Workshops” at the popular Big Apple Bluegrass Festival in New York City.
-His first book of Bill Monroe transcriptions titled “Monroe Instrumentals”, is a “best seller” for Mel Bay Publishing and his second book, “Classic Bluegrass Solos (Bill Monroe)”, has also been released by Mel Bay Publishing.
-His third book, “Absolute Beginners Mandolin” has been released by Amsco Publishing.
+His first book of Bill Monroe transcriptions titled “Monroe Instrumentals”, was a “best seller” for Mel Bay Publishing and has released three other books for Mel Bay Publishing, “Classic Bluegrass Solos (of Bill Monroe)” (2007), “Fretboard Studies for the Improvising Mandolinist” (2013), and “Modes on the Mandolin: Improving Your Improvisation” (2013).
+He also released “Absolute Beginners Mandolin” (2007) by Amsco Publishing.

 Collins has been commissioned to compose works for modern dance companies in the New York/New Jersey area, including Beyond Dance, Inc., the Montclair State University Dance Department, and the County College of Morris Dance Department.